opsschool/curriculum/networking_101.rst

 There are different standards for copper network cables set by the Telecommunications Industry Association (TIA) and the International Organization for Standardization (ISO).
-Both organizations use the same name ("Category __") for the components, but unfortunately differ on the naming for the cable standards.
+Both organizations use the same naming convention ("Category __") for the components, but unfortunately differ on the naming for the cable standards.
 The most common reference is the TIA's, and the category designation is usually shortened to "Cat", so you'll hear references to "Cat5" or "Cat6" cable.

 Copper Cable Standards
 ^^^^^^^^^^^^^^^^^^^^^^